kudobuilder/kudo/keps/0008-operator-testing.md

 ## Summary

-In order to ensure the reliability of Frameworks built on KUDO, it is important that developers of Frameworks are able to simply author and run tests that validate that their Frameworks are running correctly.
-Tests can be run in CI to verify changes, by Framework developers in their development cycle, and by cluster administrators to verify that Frameworks are fully functional in their Kubernetes clusters, across a variety of configurations.
+In order to ensure the reliability of Operators built on KUDO, it is important that developers of Operators are able to simply author and run tests that validate that their Operators are running correctly.
+Tests can be run in CI to verify changes, by Operator developers in their development cycle, and by cluster administrators to verify that Operators are fully functional in their Kubernetes clusters, across a variety of configurations.

-This document outlines a simple, declarative test harness for authoring and running acceptance test suites for KUDO Frameworks.
+This document outlines a simple, declarative test harness for authoring and running acceptance test suites for KUDO Operators.

 ## Motivation

 ### Goals

-* Allow Framework developers to write acceptance and unit test cases for Frameworks.
+* Allow Operator developers to write acceptance and unit test cases for Operators.
-* Allow Application Operators and Cluster Administrators to write test cases that validate their customizations to Frameworks.
+* Allow Application Operators and Cluster Administrators to write test cases that validate their customizations to Operators.
-* Run test suites for Frameworks on pull requests for Frameworks.
+* Run test suites for Operators on pull requests for Operators.
 * Support running test suites via a `kubectl kudo` subcommand against any cluster.
-* Integration with Sonobuoy to validate Frameworks in any cluster.
+* Integration with Sonobuoy to validate Operators in any cluster.
-* Ensure that KUDO Framework developers have a consistent development experience - from writing their operators to testing them.
+* Ensure that KUDO Operator developers have a consistent development experience - from writing their operators to testing them.

 ### Non-Goals

-* Outlining testing policies for Frameworks (e.g., minimum coverage to graduate to "stable").
+* Outlining testing policies for Operators (e.g., minimum coverage to graduate to "stable").
 * Provisioning Kubernetes test infrastructure.

 ## User Stories